Everybody needs a box or three. I make one the exact size of a dollar bill to encourage kids to save. I call this one my rainy day box.

 I took an early retirement from the telephone company in 2000 to build a new house and shop in beautiful northwest Arkansas.
 Retirement also allowed me time to run my sawmill.
 I custom saw for many people who bring any where from one log to a dozen logs.
 Many times these logs would have ended up in a burn pile.

 When not sawing, I work in my shop where “I just make things”.
 I primarily make products out of wood but I also do some metal work.
 Production work is boring so I like the one off designs.
+I am a active member of the Stateline Woodturning Club.
+I was voted “Woodturner of The Year” in 2020.
+Some of my woodturnings are normally on display at the Rogers Historical Museum.
+I have also exhibited work at the Walton Arts Center Joy Pratt Markham gallery during the “Our Art, Our Region, Our Time” exhibition.

 As a maker, my goal is to make items that are both useful and beautiful.
 When I accomplish both, it satisfies my soul.